Two women in a painting class

 On campus in Glen Ellyn

-See below for a sample of classes offered or view the full Spring 2024 Class Schedule.
+See below for a sample of classes offered or view the full Fall 2024 Class Schedule.
 Classes are offered both in-person and online.
 Virtual classes are offered via zoom.
 If you do not receive a link to your course at least two days before, contact our registration staff at (630) 942-2208.

 Cardio Kickboxing

 Participate in an engaging exercise class that combines boxing, kickboxing, martial arts, aerobics and physical conditioning exercises.
-Enhance cardiovascular and muscular endurance while moving to energizing music
+Enhance cardiovascular and muscular endurance while moving to energizing music.

-Monday and Wednesday, Jan.
-22 to May 17
+Monday and Wednesday, Aug.
+19 to Dec.
+13

 11 to 11:50 a.m.

-FITN-1131-001, $144, Lifelong Learner $72
+FITN-1131-001, $152, Lifelong Learner $76

 Credit: PHYS-1131-001